Shriniwas410/Highest-profit/README.md

 5. Stored the required output in “data2.json” file.
 ![image](https://user-images.githubusercontent.com/82992833/166964884-144211e4-76bd-4163-a6a4-ff026286a4a6.png)

-6. Sorted the data by “Profit” column in Descending order.
+6. Sorted the data by the “Profit” column in Descending order.

 7. Printed top 20 records of the data.
 ![image](https://user-images.githubusercontent.com/82992833/166965220-5fb991a6-4b33-4fc9-acd7-a5696b69e4f2.png)

-8. Additionally, sorted the sorted adn cleaned data output in “data_sorted.json” file.
+8. Additionally, sorted the sorted and cleaned data output in “data_sorted.json” file.

+# Additional-note
+We could solve this challenge using SQL as well.
+But as the data was small and could fit into the memory using pandas in python and using SQL has no performance difference.
+If the data would be large, using SQL primarily in BigQuery would be faster and easier.
+Below is the SQL code used in BigQuery